Hierarchical Random Measures without Tables: Normalized hierarchical completely random vectors

-Remarkably, the distribution of a normalized gamma-gamma hCRV depends in fact only on $\alpha_0$ and $\alpha/b_0$.
-Indeed, the role of the ratio $\alpha/b_0$ for identifiability is highlighted in Example~\ref{ex:gamma-gamma}, while $b$ is a scale parameter for $\bm{\crm}$ and disappears with the normalization; see also Figure~\ref{fig:structure} and Appendix~\ref{app:normalized_jumps}.
+The distribution of a normalized gamma-gamma hCRV depends in fact only on $\alpha_0$ and $\alpha/b_0$.
+The role of the ratio $\alpha/b_0$ for identifiability is highlighted in Example~\ref{ex:gamma-gamma}, while $b$ is a scale parameter for $\bm{\crm}$ and disappears with normalization; see also Figure~\ref{fig:structure} and Section~\ref{app:normalized_jumps}.
 In practice, one may restrict to $b = b_0 = 1$, without loss of generality.

-Moreover, when the idiosyncratic component is a stable CRM, the normalized hierarchical model from \cite{Camerlenghi2019} can be expressed as a normalized hierarchical CRV.
-This generalizes, with a different technique, a result of \cite{Camerlenghi2018}, which assumes the base CRM to be a stable CRM as well.
-This fact is also observed for L\'evy processes in \cite{Bertoin1996}.
-The key point is that, for a stable CRM $\crm$ with L\'evy measure $\rho$, any proportional measure $c \crm$ with $c>0$ is again a stable CRM with proportional L\'evy measure $ c' \rho$, for some $c'>0$.
+Additionally, when the idiosyncratic component is a stable CRM, the normalized hierarchical model of \cite{Camerlenghi2019} can be expressed as a normalized hierarchical CRV.
+This result generalizes, with a different technique, a result of \cite{Camerlenghi2018} which assumes the base CRM to be stable as well; this same fact is also observed for L\'evy processes in \cite{Bertoin1996}.
+The key property is that, for a stable CRM $\crm$ with L\'evy measure $\rho$, any proportional measure $c \crm$ with $c>0$ is a stable CRM with proportional L\'evy measure $ c' \rho$, for some $c'>0$.

 \begin{proposition} Let $\bm{\crm} ^{(1)}$ and $\bm{\crm}^{(2)}$ be two vectors of random measures defined by